Republicans Wouldn’t Elect Christ Himself

 And it cuts both ways, which is the part that keeps me honest.
 The conservative Catholic subscribes to Rome on abortion but wants little to do with its teaching on immigration, refugees, or the death penalty.
 The progressive Catholic does the reverse — devoted to the social gospel, but happy to part ways with Rome on sexual ethics.
 Nobody is actually obedient.
 Everyone keeps the doctrines that fit and quietly sets down the ones that don’t, and then calls the other side the bad Catholics.

 In 1998, the Southern Baptist Convention passed a “Resolution on the Moral Character of Public Officials.”
 It affirmed that a leader’s private morality matters to God and should matter to voters, warned that “tolerance of serious wrong by leaders sears the conscience of the culture,” and urged Americans to “elect those officials and candidates who, although imperfect, demonstrate consistent honesty, moral purity and the highest character.”
 It passed overwhelmingly.
 Everyone understood the target: Bill Clinton, mid–Lewinsky scandal.
-Character counted, the Convention said, and it counted to God.
+Character counted, the Convention said, and it mattered to God.

 In 2011, the Public Religion Research Institute asked whether a public official who commits an immoral act in private life can still behave ethically in office.
 Thirty percent of white evangelicals said yes.
 By 2016 — same question — seventy-two percent said yes.
 A 42-point swing, the largest of any religious group, arriving precisely when it was their own side’s candidate whose character was in question.
 Nobody repealed the 1998 resolution.
 Nobody announced a change of heart.
 The principle just quietly evaporated the moment it became inconvenient.